 The last key to buying a monopod is the weight.
 If you are taking this in your backpack, or carrying it for long periods of time, you want it to be as lightweight as possible.
 Be careful to not give up too much durability for weight reduction, you need to find the perfect balance.

-Best Monopod for GoPro: Our Picks
+Best Monopod for GoPro: Our Picks for 2020

 There is no bigger name in the tripod/monopod space than Manfrotto.
 They are trusted by professional photographers and videographers across the world, and for good reason.
 This Compact Extreme Monopod features the same amazing build quality as their bigger tripods and monopods, but in a much smaller package.